-YX.
+XW.
 Project Completion

-All original documentation related to each procurement such as the IFB, Bid, control record, board report, background data, evaluation criteria and scores bid tabulation chart of all bidders and prices received, meeting reports/notes, as well as the logs documenting bid opening dates and bid receipt dates will be submitted to the Director of Procurement for storage when the file becomes inactive.
-For audit purposes, complete files will be maintained for a minimum of four years after the project is closed out and completed unless a different time period is mandated by a funding entity.
+All original documentation related to each procurement such as the IFB, Bid, control record, board report, background data, bid tabulation chart of all bidders and prices received, meeting reports/notes, as well as the logs documenting bid opening dates and bid receipt dates will be submitted to the Director of Procurement for storage when the file becomes inactive.
+For audit purposes, complete files will be maintained for a minimum of four years after the project is closed out and completed unless a different time period is mandated by a funding